BishopFox/badPods/yaml/everything-allowed/README.md

 * Add your public key to node and ssh to it
 * Crack passwords in /etc/shadow, see if you can use them to access other nodes
 * Look at the volumes that each of the pods have mounted.
 You might find some pretty sensitive stuff in there.

+## Demonstrate Impact

+If you are performing a penetration test, the end goal is not to gain cluster-admin, but rather to demonstrate the impact of exploitation.
+Use the access you have gained to accomplish the objectives of the pentration test.

 ## Reference(s)/Acknowledgements: